soot-oss/SootUp/docs/jimple.md

 ##### JAssignStmt
-assigns a Value from the right handside to the left handside.
+assigns a Value from the right hand-side to the left hand-side.
-On the left handside can occure a Local referencing a variable (i.e. a Local) or a FieldRef referencing a Field.
+Left hand-side of an assignment can be a Local referencing a variable (i.e. a Local) or a FieldRef referencing a Field.
-On the right handside can be an expression (Expr), a Local, a FieldRef or a Constant.
+Right hand-side of an assignment can be an expression (Expr), a Local, a FieldRef or a Constant.

 ##### JIdentityStmt
 is semantically like the JAssignStmt and handles assignments of IdentityRef's to make implicit assignments explicit into the StmtGraph.